Dupinderr/Dupinderr/README.md

 - 👋 Hi, I’m @Dupinderr
-- 👀 I’m interested in nothing
+- 👀 I’m interested in RED
-- 🌱 I’m currently learning nothing
+- 🌱 I’m currently learning RED
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate on RED
 - 📫 How to reach me ( there's no need to reach me 🫠 )

 <!---